 of you are looking into the mirror, talk to her and point at her eyes, ears, nose, and mouth.

-Sing and move.
-Gently clap his hands together and recite or sing nursery rhymes.
-Your voice is the most important sound to your baby, and whatever you sing is music to her ears.
+Gently clap your baby’s hands together and recite or sing nursery rhymes.
+Your voice is the most important sound to your baby, and whatever you sing is

-Track the toy.
-Help your baby focus her eyes by laying her on the floor and hold a toy about 10 inches above her head.
-Move it slowly from side to side and let her follow it with her eyes.
+Help your baby focus his eyes by laying him on the floor and holding a toy about 10 inches above his head.
+Move it slowly from side to side and let him

-As you and your baby enjoy the fun and games, she's constantly developing and reaching milestones.
+As you and your baby enjoy the fun and games, he's constantly developing and reaching milestones.
 Go baby go!